jmfriedt/sentinel1_level0/README.md

 the data is compressed (payload must be Huffman decoded).

 The most important document is arguably the Sentinel-1 SAR Space Packet Protocol Data Unit found at https://sentinel.esa.int/documents/247904/2142675/Sentinel-1-SAR-Space-Packet-Protocol-Data-Unit.pdf/d47f3009-a37a-43f9-8b65-da858f6fb1ca?t=1547146144000.
-To make sur you do not miss the awkward bit organization in this document as I did, I highlight below that all charts are drawn with the most significant bit to the left, indexed 0 (?!)
+To make sure you do not miss the awkward bit organization in this document as I did, I highlight below that all charts are drawn with the most significant bit (MSb) to the left, indexed 0 (?!)

 <img src="figures/bit_order.png">